 Congress enacted the Fair Credit Reporting Act (FCRA) in 1970 to protect consumers from inaccurate credit, background and consumer reporting, and from unauthorized credit report requests.
-Since your credit score, background checks, and other reports can affect your ability to secure employment, housing, and loans, accurate reporting and privacy are essential for your income and well-being.
+Accurate reporting and privacy are essential for your income and well being because they can affect your ability to secure employment, housing, and loans.

 Our FCRA litigation attorneys in Washington can explain in detail which reports are covered by the Fair Credit Reporting Act during a case consultation.
 However, the most common reports include credit reports and background checks.

 Your credit score is calculated using your payment history for accounts such as credit cards and utilities.
-It also accounts for amounts owed, length of credit history, and how many inquiries or credit applications you have had in the last year.
+It also accounts for debts, length of credit history, and how many inquiries or credit applications you have had in the last year.

 In addition to the “big three” credit reporting agencies, there are many other businesses that collect data and are covered under the FCRA, including services that provide tenant screening, employment screening, and background checks.

 Background checks provide more types of information than a credit report and are often the source of FCRA violations.